kdoore/CS2335-Gitbook/simple-spawner.md

 ###Simple Updates:

-1. Update SpawnPrefab( ) method so that all spawned objects become children of the Spawner gameObject in the Hierarchy Panel, this makes the Hierarchy more organized.
+1. Updates to: SpawnPrefab( ) method so that all spawned objects become children of the Spawner gameObject in the Hierarchy Panel, this makes the Hierarchy more organized.

+2. DestroyAllPickups( ) - finds all objects with PickUp Components that are active in the scene, then destroys their associated gameObject.
+This can be executed from the MiniGameManager when the game has ended.

 ```java